russnida-repo/Guide-to-Large-Multimodal-Models/Supplements/Supplement_A_Field_Guide.md

+# Supplement A — The LMM Operator’s Field Guide
+### Version 1.1 — November 2025
+---

 **Purpose and Scope**
 This Field Guide provides a concise, at-a-glance summary of the core principles, frameworks, and workflows from the Core Guide.
 It distills